Primary School Residential Activity Trips - For Year 6 & Below

 We engage pupils in fun and active reviews where they reflect and think about what they have learned about themselves and others from the experience.
 They are encouraged to express and share feelings and opinions during these reviews and often discover new choices and possibilities for themselves.

-Our autumn programmes are specifically geared towards strengthening relationships of your group.
-This is done by using all the possible opportunities available during a residential, such as an emphasis on team building during the activity sessions but also in communal situations such as mealtimes and room cleans etc.
+Our autumn programmes are very popular for year 6 and are specifically geared towards strengthening relationships of your group.
+This is done by using all the possible opportunities available during a residential trip, such as an emphasis on team building during the activity sessions, but also in communal situations such as mealtimes and room cleans etc.

 Children’s Mental Health & Well-being